The Ultimate Road Trip Australia – Part 2

 Ballina ended up being a bit of a failure because we intended on going for a hike and visiting a local ships museum.
 We ended up leaving the town after 10 minutes, because we just could not be bothered to do anything that morning.

 Instead we got ourselves back on the road towards the famous Byron Bay.
 Our co-traveller Aine had been talking about Byron Bay since the beginning of the trip so we had set our expectations high.
 The town and the beach was really nice but quite crowded so after spending a day “beaching around” we decided to make a move again.

 Wooyung (I am not sure it can even be called a town) was where we spent the night.
-We found a paid campsite for which we ended up not paying because, as the note on the closed reception stated “the manager was tending the gardens”.

 Day 9 – Wooyung – Gold Coast – Brisbane – Sunshine Coast

-After picking up the board we travelled to Sunshine Coast where we slept in the most dodgy campsite ever which smelt like toilets.
+After picking up the board we travelled to Sunshine Coast where we slept in the most dodgy campsite ever which smelt like pee.
 It was crowded, the road was close so it was loud too.
 I got bitten by a spider which in Australia is almost always bad news, but luckily it was just a scratch and I did not need medical attention.

 Day 10 – Sunshine Coast – Noosa